The Vermont Statutes Online

-(c) After levy of assessment under subsection (b) of this section, the liquidator shall issue an order directing each member who has not paid the assessment pursuant to the order, to show cause why the liquidator should not pursue a judgment therefor.
+(c) After levy of assessment under subsection (b) of this section, the liquidator shall issue an order directing each member who has not paid the assessment pursuant to the order to show cause why the liquidator should not pursue a judgment for such assessment.

-(d) The liquidator shall give notice of the order to show cause by publication and by first class mail to each member liable thereunder mailed to his or her last known address as it appears on the insurer's records, at least 20 days before the return day of the order to show cause.
+(d) The liquidator shall give notice of the order to show cause by publication and by first-class mail to each member liable under the order mailed to the member’s last known address as it appears on the insurer’s records, at least 20 days before the return day of the order to show cause.

-(e)(1) If a member does not appear and serve duly verified objections upon the liquidator on or before the return day of the order to show cause under subsection (c) of this section, the Court shall make an order adjudging the member liable for the amount of the assessment against him or her pursuant to subsection (c) of this section, together with costs, and the liquidator shall have a judgment against the member therefor.
+(e)(1) If a member does not appear and serve duly verified objections upon the liquidator on or before the return day of the order to show cause under subsection (c) of this section, the court shall make an order adjudging the member liable for the amount of the assessment against the member pursuant to subsection (c) of this section, together with costs, and the liquidator shall have a judgment against the member for the assessment.

 (2) If on or before such return day, the member appears and serves duly verified objections upon the liquidator, the Commissioner may hear and determine the matter or may appoint a referee to hear it and make such order as the facts warrant.
 In the event that the Commissioner determines that such objections do not warrant relief from assessment, the member may request the court to review the matter and vacate the order to show cause.